pfzhan/kylin/website/docs/configuration/https.md

     - https configuration
 draft: false
 last_update:
-    date: 08/16/2022
+    date: 09/12/2024
 ---

-Kylin 5.0 provides a HTTPS connection.
-It is disabled by default.
-If you need to enable it, please follow the steps below.
+Kylin 5.0 offers a secure HTTPS connection, which is disabled by default.
+To enable it, follow the step-by-step instructions outlined below.

 ### Use Default Certificate